 One of the interesting and important questions in the epistemology of philosophy of religion has been whether the second and third conditions are satisfied concerning God.
 If there were a God, how and in what ways would we expect him to show in the world?
 Empirically?
 Conceptually?
 Would he be hidden?
 Martin argues, and many others have accepted implicitly or explicitly, that God is the sort of thing that would manifest in some discernible fashion to our inquiries.
 Martin concludes, therefore, that God satisfied all of the conditions, so, positive narrow atheism is justified.

 The existence of widespread human and non-human animal suffering has been seen by many to be compelling evidence that a being with all power, all knowledge, and all goodness does not exist.
 Many of those arguments have been deductive: See the article on The Logical Problem of Evil.
-More recently, several inductive arguments from evil for the non-existence of God have received a great deal of attention.
+In the 21st century, several inductive arguments from evil for the non-existence of God have received a great deal of attention.
 See The Evidential Problem of Evil.

 Questions about the origins of the universe and cosmology have been the focus for many inductive atheism arguments.
 We can distinguish four recent views about God and the cosmos: